kdr400219/REDDYlab/_members/john-doe.md

 ---
 name: You?
 image: images/photo.jpg
-role: phd
 group: alum

 ---

 We are hiring at all levels!
+Please contact [Krishna](mailto:krishnareddy@usf.edu) for potential opportunities in the lab.